Create your own modules in NodeJS

 If you look closely at the code, you may spot a bug or two.
 Hopefully we'll address these issues when we talk about testing our code.

 I included proper documentation for each function in the comments.
-In a real-world project, you should add comments that give a brief description of the each function, as well as a description of it's paramters and return value.
+In a real-world project, you should add comments that give a brief description of the each function, as well as a description the parameters and return value.

 Now that we've created a module, and exported the parts that can be shared with other files in the project, let's create an example that uses it.